cmac994/KerBalloons/README.md

 #### Description

 Designed to gather more scientific data in a more controlled fashion than a sounding rocket, Kerballoons are compact, light and can easily be packed with a probe and sent to any planet with an atmosphere.
-When coupled with the Kerbal Weather Project mod, KerBalloons can emulate real-world weather balloons by collecting in-situ atmospheric data on Kerbin.
+When coupled with [Kerbal Weather Project](https://github.com/cmac994/KerbalWeatherProject), KerBalloons can emulate real-world [weather balloons](https://en.wikipedia.org/wiki/Weather_balloon) by collecting in-situ atmospheric data on Kerbin.

 #### Acknowledgements